AikeNyanLynnOo/LearnVueJS/README.md

     - mapGetters/mapMutuations/mapActions accept both [] and {}
     - [] is for name mapping where function name is mapped directly
-    - {} is for type mapping where function name is defined by unique type - eg {customkeyk : type}
+    - {} is for type mapping where function name is defined by unique type - eg {customkey : type}